ValerieNguy/CSE151A_Final_Project/README.md

 ## Methods

+The implementation of the methods discussed in this section can be viewed in full detail in [this Jupyter Notebook](https://github.com/ValerieNguy/CSE151A_Final_Project/blob/Final-Submission/CSE%20151A%20Milestone%204.ipynb).

 ### Data Exploration

-Along with basic metadata taken from the Kaggle listing, we also used `pandas` to load the data as a `Dataframe` to conduct simple exploration of aspects such as value ranges and missing/null values by feature.
+Along with basic metadata taken from the [Kaggle listing](https://www.kaggle.com/datasets/diishasiing/revenue-for-cab-drivers), we also used `pandas` to load the data as a `Dataframe` to conduct simple exploration of aspects such as value ranges and missing/null values by feature.
 We then removed outliers from the `trip_distance` and `fare_amount` columns using thresholds of fifty miles and five hundred dollars, respectively.
-This filtered data was then used to create several data visualizations through `matplotlib.pyplot`, such as the "Fare Amount vs. Trip Distance" and "Fare Amount vs. Pickup Location" figures that are discussed in further detail later.
+This filtered data was then used to create several data visualizations through `matplotlib.pyplot`, such as the [Fare Amount vs. Trip Distance](#figure-1-fare-amount-vs-trip-distance) and "Fare Amount vs. Pickup Location" figures discussed in further detail later.
 We also used `seaborn` to create a pairplot and heatmap of relevant columns.

 ### Data Preprocessing